xarvatium/the-random-project/README.md

 ##### Random
  - This gives you a random item from one of the previously listed generators

-### Ping
-This is self-explanatory really.
-It just provides you the bot's latency.

 ### Roadmap:
 - [x] Incorporate a homebrew Random Wikipedia Article generator